gouline/dbt-metabase/CONTRIBUTING.md

 Code contributions must be reviewed by the maintainer in a [pull request](https://github.com/gouline/pulls).
 This project only has one maintainer, so please be patient if the review process takes days or weeks.

-Unless your change is a bug fix or an incremental addition, consider proposing your approach in a discussion or an issue first.
+Unless your change is a bug fix or an incremental addition, consider proposing your approach in an issue first.
 While your contributions are appreciated, not everything is suitable for this project, and seeking feedback in advance avoids wasting your time implementing something that gets rejected.

 ### Validation